 One of the most important things I learned from flexible seating is that in order to help empower your littles to take ownership of their learning, you have to let go.
 I know as educators (and trust me I’m a total type A personality) it’s hard to let go but amazing things can happen when you do.
 I also learned there’s no one right way to set up flexible seating.
 You just have to do what works for you and your students!
 Be sure to check out my post about my tips on how to successfully set up flexible seating in your classroom.

-If you subscribe to my email list, this post comes with a Flexible Seating Brochure FREEBIE that you and your parents will love!
+If you subscribe to my email list, this post comes with a Flexible Seating Checklist FREEBIE that you will love!
 You will also get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.

 Love this FREE resource?